TheSkyentist/GELATO/README.md

 * ConcatenateResults.py

-  Scripts for contatenating results from a multi HQUAILS run.
+  Scripts for concatenating results from a multi HQUAILS run.
 Can also be run independently on results after the fact.

 * matplotlibrc